 Egypt has withdrawn diplomatic relations with Cyprus after the gun battle at Larnaca Airport on Sunday (19 February) which left 15 Egyptian commandos dead and 14 wounded.

-Egypt has withdrawn diplomatic relations with Cyprus after the gun battle at Larnaca Airport on Sunday (19 February) which left 15 Egyptian commandos dead and 14 wounded.
+Background: Egypt has withdrawn diplomatic relations with Cyprus after the gun battle at Larnaca Airport on Sunday (19 February) which left 15 Egyptian commandos dead and 14 wounded.
 Egyptian diplomatic representatives on the island have been instructed to return to Cairo.

 SYNOPSIS: The night-time battle began when Egyptian troops who'd landed in a Hercules transport plane drove up to the Cyprus Airways aircraft and started firing tracer bullets at the front door in an attempt to free 11 hostages and four crew members on board.